SoundSliced/indexscroll_listview_builder/README.md

 * **🎮 Declarative & imperative modes**: Use `indexToScrollTo` for declarative positioning or controller for imperative control
 * **🔔 Scroll completion callback**: Required `onScrolledTo` callback confirms when scrolling completes
 * **🧠 Intelligent tracking**: Coordinates between declarative and imperative scrolling to prevent conflicts (v2.2.0)
+* **🔄 Auto-restore on rebuild**: Automatically detects mismatches and restores to declarative home position when not updated in callback (v2.2.0)
 * **📍 Offset support**: Keep items before the target visible (`numberOfOffsetedItemsPriorToSelectedItem`)
 * **🎨 Customizable alignment**: Position target item anywhere in viewport with `scrollAlignment` (0.0–1.0)
 * **🕹️ External controller**: Advanced programmatic control with `IndexedScrollController`